The Red Pill: Funding

 According to Jaye, she initially struggled to find financiers for a film about the men's rights movement.
 In an October 2015 interview with Breitbart News, Jaye said "we weren't finding executive producers who wanted to take a balanced approach, we found people who wanted to make a feminist film."
 Jaye started a campaign on the crowdfunding platform Kickstarter, which she called a last resort.
-The Kickstarter page, which described the project as a fair and balanced look at the men's rights movement, was strongly criticized by some feminists.
+The Kickstarter page, which described the project as a "fair and balanced" look at the men's rights movement, was strongly criticized by some feminists.
 The campaign raised $211,260, exceeding its goal of $97,000.

-Alan Scherstuhl's review for The Village Voice suggested that many of those providing funding for the film may have themselves been men's rights activists (MRAs), thereby creating a conflict of interest.
-Jaye stated that "our five highest backers ... are neither MRA nor feminist.
+Alan Scherstuhl's review for The Village Voice suggested that many of those providing funding for the film may have themselves been men's rights activists, thereby creating a conflict of interest.
+Jaye has said that the suggestion the film was funded by men's rights activists is "a common lie that keeps spreading," despite the fact one of the largest pledges to the film was by anti-feminist and men's rights supporter Mike Cernovich, who pledged $10,000 to the Kickstarter project.
+Still, Jaye maintained that "our five highest backers [...] are neither MRA nor feminist.
 I would say three out of five of them didn't even know about the men's rights movement, but wanted to defend free speech," and that the film's backers and producers would have no influence or control of the film.

 Release

-The Red Pill had its world premiere on October 7, 2016 at Cinema Village in New York City.
+The Red Pill had its world premiere on October 7, 2016, at Cinema Village in New York City.
 It played there for a week before opening in Los Angeles on October 14, 2016.
 One-time screenings were also scheduled at various locations in the United States, Canada, Europe, and Australia.

 In March 2017, the film was made available online.